Steven-Pinkerton/haskell-progression/README.md

 WIP: Learn Haskell from scratch by progressing toward building stuff.
 Learn by doing.

 See https://github.com/srid/haskell-template for dev instructions.
 Then start from [src/Progression/P01.hs](src/Progression/P01.hs).
+Make sure to modify `src/Main.hs` to use the right progression first!

 ## Presenting your solutions